sagepublishing/sage-alexa-definitions/README.md

 * Alexa hears `psychological test` (singular)
 * Alexa applies fuzzy matching to match `psychological tests` (plural), which is a synonym found in the skill definition
-* Alexa knows `psychological test` is a synonym for the canonical term `psychometrics`
+* Alexa knows `psychological tests` is a synonym for the canonical term `psychometrics`
-* Alexa sends the lambda the original spoken term it heard, plus the resolved canonical term (we receive `psychological test / psychometrics`)
+* Alexa sends the lambda the original spoken term it heard, plus the resolved canonical term (so we receive `psychological test / psychometrics`)

 # Deployment and Usage